dotnet/EntityFramework.Docs/entity-framework/core/saving/concurrency.md

 One option is to simply inform the user that the update failed due to conflicting changes; the user can then load the new data and try again.
 Or if your application is performing an automated update, it can simply loop and retry immediately, after re-querying the data.

-A more sophisticated way to resolve concurrency conflilcts is to *merge* the pending changes with the new values in the database.
+A more sophisticated way to resolve concurrency conflicts is to *merge* the pending changes with the new values in the database.
 The precise details of which values get merged depend on the application, and the process may be directed by a user interface, where both sets of values are displayed.

 There are three sets of values available to help resolve a concurrency conflict: